dancespiele/quarantine-digest/README.md

 * Complete the page implementation
 * React component test
 * Integration test for socket
-* validation in case to introduce the same time again
+* Validation in case of introduce the same time again
 * Some refactor